INTERVIEW: Nicole Lim – From Prompts to Tangible Business Results: How ChatGPT Helped Transform Enrollment

 ChatGPT didn’t give us the final answer…It just helped us ask better questions.

-Her story demonstrates that success isn’t found in the tool alone, but in how a team uses it: thoughtfully, collaboratively, and with a clear commitment to improving the experience for every learner involved.
+Her story demonstrates that success is not found in the tool alone, but in how a team uses it: thoughtfully, collaboratively, and with a clear commitment to improving the experience for every learner involved.

 Contact